-Mr Sunak has pledged £2.2 billion of new loan finance to support those who want to self build their own home.
-This includes the delivery of Help to Build for custom and self builders, and funding for SME builders and modem methods of construction (MMC).
+£2.2 billion of new loan finance was pledged to support those who want to self build their own home, which included the delivery of Help to Build for custom and self builders, and funding for SME builders and modem methods of construction (MMC).

 Spending Review Reaction

-The Federation of Master Builders (FMB) welcomed confirmation of funding for Help to Build, as well as the announcement of the National Home Building Fund.
+The Federation of Master Builders (FMB) welcomed the confirmation of investment for skills and training.

 Brian Berry, chief executive of the FMB, said: "Long-term skills shortages are delaying jobs for builders, with 60% reporting paused jobs in the latest FMB membership survey.
 I’m also glad to see further investment in housing, and warmly welcome the grant funding for local authorities to free-up small brownfield sites for housing given that land availability is the major obstacle to SME house builders."